TABMRG

 4. Where multiple files are merged, in the case of any spectral overlaps data from the last file is used.

-Installing tabmrg
+Installing TABMRG

 Download the source code: [tabmrg.f90] and the auxiliary modules [tabaux.f90]

-Copile with any generic FORTRAN compiler, eg
+Compile with any generic FORTRAN compiler, eg

 gfortran tabaux.f90 tabmrg.f90 -o tabmrg

-NB: if using binary .tab files use the same compiler as for the RFM - see Binary Files.
+NB: if using binary .tab files use the same compiler as for the RFM (see Binary Files).

 Running tabmrg